deankoch/snapKrig/README.md

 # History

-An earlier incarnation of snapKrig was called [pkern](https://github.com/deankoch/pkern). snapKrig is a redesigned version that uses a more user-friendly S3 grid object class.
+An earlier implementation of snapKrig was called [pkern](https://github.com/deankoch/pkern). snapKrig is a redesigned version that uses a more user-friendly S3 grid object class.